-CHNEP is a partner organization of the Citizen Science Marine Debris Monitoring and Outreach project funded by the Gulf of Mexico Alliance (GOMA) Gulf Star Program grant.
-The GOMA project team trained CHNEP staff to collect and analyze water and sediment samples to identify microplastics, and in turn, CHNEP trained local organizations and volunteers to collect data.
-More information continued to be needed to better understand how microplastics enter waterways, how they are distributed, what types are most common, and what impacts they may have on aquatic organisms.
+The CHNEP is a partner organization of the Citizen Science Marine Debris Monitoring and Outreach project funded by a Gulf Star Program grant.
+CHNEP staff were trained to collect and analyze water and sediment samples to identify microplastics, and in turn, the CHNEP trained other local organizations and volunteers to collect data.
+Initial sampling showed microplastics throughout Southwest Florida coastal waters, with the most prevalent type being microfibers that enter air and waters through the washing and drying of synthetic clothing.
+More information continues to be needed to better understand how microplastics enter waterways, how they are distributed, what types are most common, and what impacts they may have on aquatic organisms.